101+ small business ideas to start now

 34. Social media manager

-Are you a social butterfly of the digital world?
+Are you a social butterfly in the digital world?
 Could you turn your addiction to Insta and love of likes to financial gain?
 From creating killer content to tracking analytics, social media managers are the virtual masterminds behind all those viral tweets, insta-posts, and Facebook rants.
 They know how to attract an audience, engage with them, and build a community around a brand.
-And with over 80% of UK businesses now vying for attention online according to Statista, the demand for these online media mavens is higher than ever.
-It’s a worthwhile venture to pursue and if you love connecting with people and are good at data wrangling.
+In 2023, the UK had almost 60 million e-commerce users and is expected to increase to 62.1 million in 2025, according to SwiftERM.
+It’s a worthwhile venture to pursue if you love connecting with people and are good at data wrangling.

 See also: What is social media marketing: the ultimate guide